Domestic canary: Colour canaries

-While wild canaries are a yellowish-green colour, domestic canaries have been selectively bred for a wide variety of colours, such as yellow, orange, brown, black, white, and red (the colour red was introduced to the domestic canary through hybridisation with the red siskin (Spinus cucullatus), a species of South American finch).
-Evidence of hybridization has also been found between the domestic canary (S. canaria domestica) and the black-chinned siskin (Spinus barbatus) in captivity.
+The red factor canary is considered to be the first example of a genetically modified animal.
+It was created by Hans Julius Duncker and Karl Reich in the 1920s through hybridisation with the red siskin (Spinus cucullatus), a species of South American finch.
+Evidence of hybridisation has also been found between the domestic canary and the black-chinned siskin (Spinus barbatus) in captivity.